thexavier666/collab/README.md

  * The file should be in the current directory

 ## To do
- * -Currently, this is the upload module.
+ * Currently, this is the upload module.
 Meaning, the client gives a command to upload to a server.
-The next aim is to download a file which is residing in the server-
+The next aim is to download a file which is residing in the server
  * Adding a download bar/current speed
  * Add support to work from another machine (very easy)